faisalqureshi/pytorch-notes/README.md

 # lessons-pytorch

 This is a collection of PyTorch notebooks that sets the stage for using PyTorch for deep learning development.
+The web is full of excellent material on all things PyTorch.
+I have tried to provide a link to the source material where warranted.

+For questions please contact faisal.qureshi@ontariotechu.ca

+## Setup

+Contains docker files needed to set up your system to run the lesson notebooks.

 ## Lesson 1